boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    Section 2 of {{!RFC7011}}.
 As in {{!RFC7011}}, these IPFIX-specific terms have the first letter of a word capitalized.

+# Why A Document is Needed for These Updates?

+Many of the edits in this document may be handled by the IPFIX Design Experts.
+However, and given that many of the imapced IE entries were created via the IETF stream, the following from Section 5.1 of {{!RFC7013}} should be followed:

+   This process should not in any way be construed as allowing the IE- DOCTORS to overrule IETF consensus.
+Specifically, Information Elements in the IANA IE registry that were added with IETF consensus require IETF consensus for revision or deprecation.

 # Update the Description {#desc}